AndrewSigorskih/RNAChrom_ALLvsALL_data_processing/docs/detect-strand/README.md

+<a name="head"></a>
 # detect-strand

-This program takes contacts files from previous step as input and checks whether orientation of RNA parts of contacts was inverted or lost during sequencing.
+This program takes contacts files from produced py rnachromprocessing as input and checks whether orientation of RNA parts of contacts was inverted or lost during sequencing.

 ## Table of Contents
 1. [Usage](#strandusage)